Litharge/ParlPy/README.md

     print(test_fetcher.bills_overview_data)

-... script can stop and be rerun later, next time bills_overview_data will contain fewer items, unless reset_datetime_last_scraped() has been called first
+... script can stop and be rerun later, next time bills_overview_data will contain fewer items, unless reset_datetime_last_scraped() has been called first, which deletes the pickle file

-To fetch all bills in session and print them:
+To fetch all bills and print them:

     from parlpy.bills.bill_list_fetcher import BillsOverview